“Now That I Am Saved, Can I Ever Lose My Salvation?”

 Satan will work against you to produce fear and doubt.
 He is the “accuser” of the brethren (Rev.12:10) and will stir up your feelings to cause you to question your own salvation and doubt the promises of God.
 REMEMBER: Satan is a LIAR, John 8:44.
 Just BELIEVE what God has said in 1John 2:25.

-Your own heart will work against you, condemning you and causing you to question your salvation.
+At times, your own heart will work against you, condemning when you fail and causing you to question your salvation.
 REMEMBER: God is greater than your own heart and knows if you are saved.
 1 John 3:20, 2 Timothy 2:19, Proverbs 28:26.

 The book of 1 John was written to give you ASSURANCE concerning your salvation.
 As a new Christian, 1 John should be read often to help you grow and to settle this issue.
 The key verse is 1John 5:13. “…that ye may KNOW that ye have eternal life.”
 [Emphasis added]